QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

 [the-little-schemer/02-do-it-again.ss at master · pkrumins/the-little-schemer](https://github.com/pkrumins/the-little-schemer/blob/master/02-do-it-again.ss)

-## Chapter 5 It's full of stars {#chapter-5-it-s-full-of-stars}
+## Chapter 5 It's Full Of Stars {#chapter-5-it-s-full-of-stars}

 The starred function means that compared with the premature function we defined above, we need to further extend it to achieve higher level of mission, or to do the work more thoroughly.

+---

 For example, `(rember a l)` removes multiple occurrences `a` as the first level s-expression of list `l`, whileas `(rember* a l)` removes `a` as any level s-expressions.
 This is improved by changing one more condition with recusion and works similarly in the blow algorithms.

 {{< highlight scheme >}}